orcfax/docs/docs/FAQ/FAX_ISPO.md

 &nbsp;

-7. **What will happen to the Orcfax Pool after the ISPO and all 100M $FACT have been distributed?
-Can we continue to delegate and support the project?**
+## 7. What will happen to the Orcfax Pool after the ISPO and all 100M $FACT have been distributed?
+Can we continue to delegate and support the project?

     No. We are not planning to continue the Orcfax stake pool after we complete our ISPO.
 Delegators will need to move their stake to another SPO at that time.
 Orcfax is an oracle project, not a SPO, we will stick to our core business which is reporting authentic facts.
 While we appreciate this unique opportunity to raise project funds, we also respect and appreciate the Cardano SPO community and understand that our Orcfax ISPO is temporarily taking away business from them.